cooltronicpl/Craft-document-helpers/README.md

 		fontDir: "{{craft.app.path.configPath}}/",
 ```

 Also after some update of MPDF which is used by PDF Generator.
-We have issue with passed paths.
-Now we must provide absolute path to config dir, or also we can pass main folder.
+We have resolved issue with passed paths.
+Now we must provide absolute path on server to config dir, or also we can pass main folder.
 Example for ISP Config 3.2 host:
 `fontDir: "/var/www/clients/client0/web21/private/config/"`

 When you have only one site it should be an absolute path to in example to /config folder. like:
-`fontDir: "/var/www/config/"`
+`fontDir: "/path_to/config/"`

 On XAMPP in Windows, like that:
 `fontDir: "file:///C:/xampp/htdocs/craft4/config/"`